 Nonprofit membership organizations

-Look for support groups in your area by searching online and join one of the national nonprofit organizations (Celiac Disease Foundation, Celiac Sprue Association or Gluten Intolerance Group).
+Look for support groups in your area by searching online and join national nonprofit organizations such as the Celiac Disease Foundation and the National Celiac Association.
 Even if you do not find special events for kids, kids may be welcome at adult events and benefit just from meeting other people with the same medical condition and challenges.

 Look for celiac disease or gluten-free camps in your area; lists of the camps are compiled each year and can be found with a simple online search.
 Keep a close eye on the application deadline, as some fill up long before summer.
+Our foundation offers Camp Celiac for ages 9-17.
 A positive and fun summer camp experience can make a world of difference.
 A study by the University of California, San Francisco, found that a week of gluten-free camp enhanced the lives of kids with celiac disease by improving their well-being, self-perception and emotional outlook.

 Younger campers love meeting other kids just like themselves and enjoy not having to ask, “Is this gluten-free?”
 Older kids may enjoy the additional benefits and responsibilities of being a junior counselor, serving as a mentor to the younger kids, and staying connected to the camp friends they make through the rest of the year.

 Kids and teens may enjoy volunteering in their community (or virtually) by helping at gluten-free meetings and events; interviewing gluten-free manufacturers, chefs or support group leaders and writing an article; creating their own blog or website; volunteering at a gluten-free camp; or volunteering to educate others about celiac disease (for example, their school nurse, or for the very brave, a school assembly).
 They may even want to start their own small support group or online forum.